Try these healthy holiday appetizers that can be made in little time and are sure to please anyone who tries them!

-The holiday gatherings and festivities have begun!
-We are here to help you spend less time stressing about what to bring to the holiday parties, and more time enjoying healthy food and the company of your family and friends!
+The holiday festivities have begun!
+We are here to help you spend less time stressing about what to make for your family or small gathering, and more time enjoying healthy food and the company of your family and friends!
 Keep reading for tons of quick holiday appetizer ideas.

 Use several bags of prewashed string beans, microwave until tender in a bag or with silicone cover, then add herbs, salt, and pepper to taste.
 Arrange on a white dish for a festive looking plate.
 They’ll be packed with phytonutrients from the rich green color.

 Use precut logs of fresh mozzarella, fresh basil, and several sliced beefsteak tomatoes.
 Combine everything together in a bowl, drizzle with balsamic vinegar and olive oil, and add some freshly ground black pepper.
 Or, for an easy-to-grab twist to this appetizer, buy small mozzarella balls, cherry tomatoes, and small pieces of basil, and arrange onto large, plastic toothpicks.
 You can even make this easy homemade pesto with any leftover basil!

 This dish can be whipped together in seconds, literally!
 Ready, set, go…Open a bag of prewashed arugula, sprinkle in some pre-shaved parmesan, squeeze in some fresh Meyer lemon juice, add a drizzle of olive oil, toss together, and voila!
 Add pomegranate seeds for an extra splash of holiday color.
 Kids can easily make this salad!
 See our Super Crew guide on cooking by age to get your kids more involved in the kitchen.
 Or set up a holiday activity station to keep them busy why you cook!

 Cremini mushrooms, also known as baby portabellas, don’t even have to be cut!
 To make this savory appetizer, simply clean your cremini’s and place them in a pan with olive oil, balsamic vinegar, minced garlic, soy sauce, and if so desired your favorite herbs.
 Then, sauté them up!